Equivariant Coarse (Co-)Homology Theories: Coarse (co-)homology theories

 Note that for each $x\in X$ there is now a point $x'\in X'\cap \Pen_{E^2}(x)$ with the same stabilizer.
 This allows us to choose a $\Gamma$-equivariant coarse map $X\to X'$ which is the identity on $X'$ and such that the composition $X\to X'\subset X$ is $E^2$-close to the identity. \end{proof}

-\section{Coarse \mbox{(co-)}homology theories}
+\section{Coarse (co-)homology theories}

-Not all $\Gamma$-equivariant coarse \mbox{(co-)}homology theories will be defined on the whole category of pairs of coarse $\Gamma$-spaces, but only on certain sub-categories. \begin{defn} An \emph{admissible $\Gamma$-coarse category} is a full sub-category $\admissible$ of the category pairs of coarse $\Gamma$-spaces which contains $\emptyset=(\emptyset,\emptyset)$ and satisfies the following condition.
+Not all $\Gamma$-equivariant coarse \mbox{(co-)}homology theories will be defined on the whole category of pairs of coarse $\Gamma$-spaces, but only on certain sub-categories. \begin{defn} An \emph{admissible $\Gamma$-coarse category} is a full sub-category $\admissible$ of the category of pairs of coarse $\Gamma$-spaces which contains $\varnothing=(\varnothing,\varnothing)$ and satisfies the following condition.
 If $(X,A)$ is an object in $\admissible$, then so are

-\end{defn} Examples of admissible $\Gamma$-coarse categories are those consisting of all pairs of coarse $\Gamma$-spaces satisfying any combination of the properties isocoarseness, connectedness, countably generatedness, (uniform) discreteness, bornological/coarse bounded geometry.
+\end{defn} Examples of admissible $\Gamma$-coarse categories are those consisting of all pairs of coarse $\Gamma$-spaces satisfying any combination of the properties isocoarseness (Definition~\ref{def:discretegroupactingoncoarsespace}), coarse connectedness, countably generatedness (Definition~\ref{def:coarsestructure}), (uniform) discreteness, bornologically/coarsely bounded geometry (Definition~\ref{def:discreteboundedgeometry}).
 Also, the categories of topological coarse spaces and proper metric spaces map forgetfully onto admissible categories when forgetting the topology or the metric, respectively.

-This definition is inspired by Eilenberg--Steenrod's notion of admissibility in \cite[Page 5]{EilenbergSteenrod}.
+This definition is inspired by Eilenberg--Steenrod's notion of admissibility in \cite[p.~5]{EilenbergSteenrod}.
 The biggest difference is that we only consider full sub-categories and therefore do not have to put additional conditions on the morphisms.
 Note that this also effects the notion of homotopy: Eilenberg and Steenrod only consider homotopies that are morphisms in the admissible category.
 In particular the domains must be objects of the admissible category.
 In contrast to their intrinsic notion of homotopy we do not postulate that the domains $X\times \Z$, $X_{\rho^-}^{\rho^+}$ or $(X\times I,\coarseStr_\cU)$ of our homotopies are objects in the admissible category (although they usually are) and hence we get an extrinsic notion of homotopy.